felixalacampagne/Windows11/not-sending-pc-to-landfill.mdC:\Development\workspace_test\java\not-sending-pc-to-landfill.md

 - 8GB Ram
 - multiple USBs ports hosting various HDDs
 - memory card reader
-- some sort of graphics card which is rarely used as I remote desktop into it
+- Nvidia GeForce GT430 graphics card (rarely used as I remote desktop to the box)
 - Windows 10 Pro

 Out of curiosity I researched a replacement on Amazon.be but found that most